nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 3.

-**Use case: Listing out information of all residents**
+**Use case: UC3.
+Listing out information of all residents**

 **MSS**
-1. User wants to see the full list of residents in RC4.
+1. User wants to see the full list of residents in [**RC4**](glossary).
-2. User uses the list command.
-3. RC4HDB displays the details of all residents in RC4.
+2. RC4HDB displays the details of all residents in [**RC4**](glossary).

     Use case ends.

-**Extension**
+**Extensions**
 * 2a.
 The list is empty.

     Use case ends.

-**Use case: Editing a single resident’s information**
+**Use case: UC4.
+Editing a single resident’s information**

 **MSS**
-1. Resident has a change in personal information.
+1. Resident has a specific change in personal information.
-2. User needs to edit the resident's information in RC4HDB.
+2. User edits the resident's information in RC4HDB.
-3. User looks at which category the information falls under.
-4. User uses the edit command to edit the resident information.
-5. RC4HDB updates the information of the specified resident.
+3. RC4HDB updates the information of the specified resident.
-6. RC4HDB displays a message detailing the changes made.
+4. RC4HDB displays a message detailing the changes made.

     Use case ends.

 **Extensions**

-* 3a.
+* 2a.
 There is no relevant category for that information.
+  * 2a1.
+RC4HDB shows an error message.

     Use case ends.

-* 4a.
+* 2b.
 User enters resident information in an invalid format.

-    * 4a1.
+    * 2b1.
 RC4HDB shows an error message.

-      Use case resumes at step 3.
+      Use case resumes at step 2.

-**Use case: Finding a resident’s information by their name**
+**Use case: UC 5.
+Finding a resident’s information by their name**

 **MSS**
 1. User wants to search for a resident’s information.
-2. User uses the find command to find the resident.
+2. User finds a resident by their name.
-3. RC4HDB searches the database for the user's input.
+3. RC4HDB searches the database for the given name.
 4. RC4HDB displays the resident's information.

     Use case ends.

-**Extension**
+**Extensions**

 * 3a.
 RC4HDB cannot find any resident matching the user input.